intltechventures/Lab.Architecture/12factor/12Factor.md

 7. Export services via port binding
 8. Scale out via the process model
 9. Maximize robustness with fast startup and graceful shutdown
-10. Keep developemtn, staging, and production as similar as possible
+10. Keep development, staging, and production as similar as possible
 11. Treat logs as event streams
 12. Run admin/management tasks as one-off-processes
 ```